 “In my opinion, information contained in the ‘green GDP’ or other international efforts are a good starting place for getting information we need to make good decision about energy and the economy,” he added.

-Haney, Heun and Carbajales–Dale attempt to make that point in their book, and then go on to suggest more technical formulas that could be used to better equip scientists and policy makers to make decisions.
+After making this point in their book, Haney, Heun and Carbajales–Dale go on to suggest more technical formulas that could be used to better equip scientists and policy makers to make wise decisions.

-In simpler terms, Heun uses the metaphor of a metabolism to better understand the economy: “Living organisms intake from the biosphere and expel waste.
+In simpler terms, Heun uses the metaphor of a metabolism to better understand the economy: “Living organisms take in materials and energy from the biosphere and expel wastes.
 You need to consider all of the ways the economy is tied to the biosphere and how the economy is really a metabolism that uses energy to process natural resources to make products, some of which provide a better life for us all.”

 The book then provides a technical framework by which to do accounting that is “new and necessary,” according to Carbajales–Dale.

 “Our framework takes into account flows of materials,” he said.
-“For instance, iron ore comes out of the environment, so that in includes the mining industry, but then it goes into steel production and finally to construction.
+“For instance, iron ore comes out of the environment, so that includes the mining industry, but then it goes into steel production and finally to construction.
 The way materials are stockpiled in certain sectors of the economy changes the picture.

-“What drives Matt and my interest in this is that the transformation in the energy sector to things like solar, wind and hydro takes a tremendous among of investment in terms of natural resources and energy.
-In order to provide solar energy, we would need to build factories to produce the solar panels and likewise for the other options.
+“What drives our interest in this is that transforming the energy sector from fossil fuels to renewable resources like solar, wind and hydro takes a tremendous among of investment in terms of natural resources and energy.
+In order to provide solar energy, we first need to build factories to produce the solar panels and likewise for the other options.
 All of these investments come at a cost that needs to be accounted for.
 It’s a mammoth investment.

 “But so is every coal-fired station and gas-powered station that we build every year,” he said.
-“We have to realize that each time we invest in that, the materials are locked into that purpose rather than building out renewables.”
+“We have to realize that each time we invest in old fossil fuel technology, materials and energy are locked into that purpose rather than building out a renewable energy infrastructure.”

-As a mechanical engineering professor, Heun believes that what he says in the book is critical for students to understand.
-“I teach courses that deal with the design for systems that consume fossil fuels: power plants, air conditioners, heat pumps, internal combustion systems.
-These are the topics in my classroom, and I think it’s ok to ask the questions, ‘Where does the energy come from to run your refrigerator and air conditioning?
+As a mechanical concentration engineering professor, Heun believes that what he says in the book is critical for students to understand.
+“I teach courses that deal with the design of systems that consume fossil fuels: power plants, air conditioners, heat pumps, internal combustion engines.
+These are the topics in my classroom, and I think it’s important to ask the questions, ‘Where does the energy come from to run your refrigerator and air conditioning?
 What is the generation rate of CO2?’”
 Even if the textbook doesn’t ask these questions, I feel compelled to.”

 Even more urgent for Heun though, is to share his view as a Christian.
-“The list of things that Reformed Christians think are important includes the well-being of other humans made in God’s image and it includes the well-being of the natural world, that part of creation that we hold as general revelation,” he said.
-“The route to sustainable energy runs straight through the economy but so does human well-being.
+“The list of things that Reformed Christians think are important includes the well-being of other humans and it includes the well-being of the natural world, that part of creation that we hold as general revelation,” he said.
+“The route to sustainable energy depends upon the economy but so does human well-being.

 “Because I am a Christian, because I value human well-being and because I see the natural world as revelation, these connections matter.
-The challenge for me in communicating this is that those connections are terribly difficult to unravel.
-The story of those connections is not simple to tell, but I feel absolutely compelled to pursue this because of those important things I hold true as a Reformed Christian.”
+The challenge for me in communicating this to students is that those connections are terribly difficult to unravel.
+The story of those connections is not simple to tell, but I feel absolutely compelled to pursue this because of those important things that I hold true as a Reformed Christian.”